A splitting Hamiltonian Monte Carlo method for efficient sampling: The Splitting Hamiltonian Monte Carlo method and its random batch variant

 In this section, we discuss how to apply the random batch idea \cite{robbins1951stochastic} to SHMC for problems with big summation in the potential $U$.
 Typical examples include the Gibbs distribution arising from interacting particle systems and the posterior distribution from Bayesian inference problems.
 For these examples, any algorithm that needs to evaluate the full summation, such as the traditional Metropolis Hastings algorithm and the standard HMC, will be computationally inefficient.

 The random batch idea is originated from the famous SGD algorithm \cite{robbins1951stochastic, bottou1998online} and the stochastic gradient Langevin dynamics (SGLD) for Bayesian inference \cite{welling2011bayesian}.
-The random mini-batch based on random grouping strategy has recently been applied to many-body interacting systems \cite{jin2018random,li2020stochastic,jin2020randomsecondorder, jin2021convergence}.
+The random mini-batch based on random grouping strategy has recently been applied to many-body interacting systems \cite{jin2018random,li2020stochastic,jin2020randomsecondorder, jin2021convergence, ye2021efficient}.
 Recently, a novel efficient molecular dynamics simulation method by building random batch and importance sampling into the Fourier space of Ewald sum has been proposed in \cite{jin2020randombatchEwald}.
 In a nutshell, the random batch strategy approximates a big summation by summing over only a small random subset of size $\cO(1)$ and therefore the complexity per time step is reduced to $\cO(1)$ \cite{jin2018random, li2020random}.
-The convergence of the random batch approximation can be guaranteed by the law of large numbers \cite{jin2018random}.
-In the following, we present two implementations of the RB-SHMC algorithm.
+The convergence of the random batch lies in the time average behavior and it can be intuitively interpreted as an extension of the ``law of large number'' from ``over samples'' to ``over time''.

-We remark that introducing random batch strategy into the Hamiltonian dynamics will introduce extra noise and lead to so-called ``numerical heating'' effects.
+\begin{remark}\leavevmode \begin{enumerate}[(a)] \item Introducing random batch strategy into the Hamiltonian dynamics will introduce extra noise and lead to the so-called ``numerical heating'' effects \cite{jin2021random}.
 The Hamiltonian is no longer conserved and the long-run simulation will not be accurate.
-However, in either HMC or SHMC, the Hamiltonian dynamics are only performed for a short time so this issue is nonessential; see Section \ref{subsec:error} for error bound estimates.
-For another remark, the error in the Hamiltonian introduced by random batch, albeit small as proved in Section \ref{subsec:error}, will necessarily introduce systematic errors in the invariant measures of the Markov chain.
+However, in either HMC or SHMC, the Hamiltonian dynamics are only performed for a short time so this issue is nonessential; see Section \ref{subsec:error} for error bound estimates. \item The error in the Hamiltonian introduced by random batch, albeit small as proved in Section \ref{subsec:error}, will necessarily introduce systematic errors in the invariant measures of the Markov chain.
 One may correct this using a Metropolis rejection step as in the Metropolis-adjusted Langevin algorithm (MALA) \cite{benettin1994hamiltonian, roberts1996exponential}.
-However, we choose not to do this simply because such a correction will bring back an $\cO(N)$ computation step that we have tried to avoid using random batch.
+However, we choose not to do this simply because such a correction will bring back an $\cO(N)$ computation cost that we have tried to avoid using random batch.
+As above in Remark \ref{rmk:error}, one may decrease $\Delta t$ to make the systematic error negligible. \end{enumerate} \end{remark}